impatient/gemsToJar/README.md

 ```

-Sample code (will not compile) can be found in the sample directory.
+Sample code (pulled from other code base.
+Will have to implement as makes sense) can be found in the sample directory.

+Possible future improvements:

+  * Choose which version of JRuby to download.
+  * Make gems.properties respect versions.
+  * Add support for making a runnable jar that will run the gem requested.